Leadership

 Vice President of Advocacy & Program Advancement

-Christopher Campbell was drawn to VHBG for its unique, person-centered approach—one that feels more home-like than a program or facility.
+Christopher Campbell was drawn to VHBG for its unique, person-centered approach—one that feels more home-like than a program facility.
 It’s a place where care takes priority over funding, and the focus is on stability, connection, and individualized support.

 “At VHBG, being a young person means staying connected—to family, school, and community.
 It should feel like the kind of place we’d want our own kids to be.”